How to Render in Premiere Pro

 And without rendering the footage beforehand, each of these clicks and actions will take me just a tiny little bit longer.
 But it really really adds up.

-So, I would say that since I do render the footage beforehand and only then start rendering, it saves me around 30 minutes per editing sessions, considering that we are talking about editing a 30-minute long video.
+So, I would say that since I do render the footage beforehand and only then start rendering, it saves me around 30 minutes per editing session, considering that we are talking about editing a 30-minute-long video.

 What is the work area in Premiere Pro?

-To find out, click on the hamburger menu in the timeline and then select “Work Area Bar.”
+To find out, click on the hamburger menu in the timeline and select “Work Area Bar.”
 You can then see the current work area (the work area = the whole span of the work area bar).
-You can easily extend or diminish the work area by dragging the work area bar from the left or right ( left = starting point of the work area and right = ending point of the work area).
+You can easily extend or diminish the work area by dragging the work area bar from the left or right.

-To render a selection in Premiere Pro, click on “Sequence” in the main menu and then select “Render Selection.”
-This will render all clips within the Mark In Point (Shortcut: “I”) and Mark Out point (Shortcut: “O”.
+To render a selection in Premiere Pro, click “Sequence” in the main menu and select “Render Selection.”
+This will render all clips within the Mark In Point (Shortcut: “I”) and Mark Out Point (Shortcut: “O”).

-Do I need to render the whole footage before editing?
+Do I need to render the whole footage in Premiere Pro before editing?

-How do I set In and Out points?
+How do I set In and Out points in Premiere Pro?

 How long does it take to render in Premiere Pro?

-The time needed to render in Premiere Pro heavily depends on the length and quality (4k, 8k, etc.) of the footage itself as well as on the specs of your computer.
+The time needed to render in Premiere Pro heavily depends on the length and quality (4k, 8k, etc.) of the footage itself and on the specs of your computer.
 It can take anywhere from a few seconds to several hours.